 Hydrogen peroxide is great to treat burns, cuts, scrapes, and infections, but please, please do not use it to lighten skin.
 Hydrogen peroxide is dangerous and potentially deadly if accidentally ingested, and can damage your eyes if they come into contact with the chemical.
 There are more serious risks associated with long-term use, and the concentration necessary to achieve a skin-lightening effect put you at an extremely high risk of burns and scars.

-Instead, use skincare products that were actually created to help lighten hyperpigmentation (those pesky dark marks) and sun spots: retinols, vitamin C, hydroquinone, and AHA exfoliators are a great place to start!
+Instead, use skincare products that were actually created to help lighten hyperpigmentation (those pesky dark marks) and sun spots (we love SLMD Skincare’s Retinol Serum).

 The Hack: Citrus juice as a skin brightener